 }

-over 200 community servers are available in 2026.
+Hundreds of community servers are available.
 You can create your own MCP server in TypeScript or Python.
 The ecosystem covers databases, monitoring, cloud services, and documentation systems.

 To avoid the most common configuration errors, see the common errors with commands and plugins guide which covers MCP connection issues.

 Always verify the source of an MCP server before installation.
-An unverified plugin could access your files and environment variables.
-The Anthropic marketplace centralizes audited and certified MCP servers.
+An unverified server could access your files and environment variables.
+Check the official MCP registry for reliable community servers.

 The advanced best practices for Claude Code detail recommended MCP configurations for enterprise use, including access compartmentalization.

-Key takeaway: MCP is the plugin protocol for Claude Code - over 200 community servers exist, and you can create your own in TypeScript or Python.
+Key takeaway: MCP and the native plugin system extend Claude Code.
+Hundreds of community MCP servers exist, and you can create your own in TypeScript or Python.

 How to automate deterministic actions with hooks?